Skip to main content

 --no-cacheDisable incremental caching (force full re-parse)

---threads <N>Number of parser threads (default: number of CPU cores)
+--threads <N>Number of parser threads (default: available parallelism)

 --performanceShow pipeline timing breakdown